smfhashmi/iep_consulting/content/clinical/_index.md

     enhancing their quality of life and advocating for their needs within the educational system.
-Through comprehensive assessments, IEP consulting and ongoing support, Joanne strives to facilitate meaningful change and growth for each individual she works with
+Through comprehensive assessments, IEP consulting and ongoing support, Joanne strives to facilitate meaningful change and growth for each individual she works with.
   memberdetail11: What sets Briana apart is her holistic approach to care—she
     believes in working closely with families, understanding their goals, and celebrating each child's progress.
 Her emphasis on collaboration means that